djalilm4545-ctrl/bytetree/README.md

 - Written in plain Python – no external libraries needed
 - Clean and easy-to-read code
 - CLI (command line interface) input
+- If you find a bug in the app, let me know so I can fix it.

 ## 📦 Installation

 No installation required.
 Just clone the repo and run the script with Python 3: